mbeps/oauth-nextjs-springboot-backend/README.md

 Ensure MongoDB is running locally on `mongodb://localhost:27017` or configure your MongoDB connection string.
 The application will automatically create the required collections and indexes.

-## 3. Create OAuth Applications
+## 3. Create OAuth Applications (Optional)
-You can configure one or both OAuth providers:
+You can configure one or both OAuth providers.
+If you only want to support one provider, simply remove the other provider's configuration block from `application.yaml`:

 ### GitHub OAuth Application
 Create a GitHub OAuth application with the following settings: